WhoBrokeTheBuild/WhoBrokeTheBuild.github.io/_posts/2020-05-05-building-a-game-engine.md

 ---
 layout: post
 title: "Building a Game Engine"
-excerpt: Why do I, and why would you, want to build a game engine?
+excerpt: An introduction to building a game engine for fun and practice.
 date: 2020-05-05 22:00:00 -0400
 tags:
 - Game Engine